warncke/immutable-error/README.md

 ## error

-    var error = immutableError.error(this, 100)
+    var error = immutableError.error(this, 100, 'foo error', err, {foo: true})

 The `error` method generates and returns a new Error.

+The arguments to error are:

-The first arguments is the instance context that the error was generated in.
-This may be null.
-The second argument is the error code.
+* instance - the instance (this) context that the error occurred in
+* code - the error code
+* message - a custom error message
+* error - the original Error object if re-throwing a caught error
+* data - any additional error data to include

+All arguments are optional and an error will always be generated.

 ## assert